If you’re looking to make some good money on the side, the web is where you’ll want to be.

 Unless they have someone consulting them about this, the chances that they’ll know about these tools are slim to none.

-Embrace the role of the middleman, and you can make some really good money by more or less copy-pasting the results you get from software like Traffic Travis.
+Embrace the role of the middleman, and you can make some really good money by more or less copy-pasting the results you get from software like Ahrefs.